Class 1

 PE

 PE will take place on Tuesday and Thursday.
-Please ensure your child comes to school in a full PE kit on those days .
-This consists of a white T shirt ,black plain shorts and black or white trainers.
+Please ensure your child has their full PE kit in school on those days.
+This consists of a white T-shirt, black plain shorts and black or white trainers.
 Please ensure earrings/jewellery is removed.

 Forest school